seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Of egal justice, used in such contempt?
 My lords, you know, as know the mightful gods,
 However these disturbers of our peace
-Buz in the people’s ears, there nought hath pass’d,
+Buz in the people's ears, there nought hath pass'd,
 But even with law, against the willful sons
 Of old Andronicus.
 And what an if
-His sorrows have so overwhelm’d his wits,
+His sorrows have so overwhelm'd his wits,
 Shall we be thus afflicted in his wreaks,
 His fits, his frenzy, and his bitterness?
 And now he writes to heaven for his redress:
-See, here’s to Jove, and this to Mercury;
+See, here's to Jove, and this to Mercury;
 This to Apollo; this to the god of war;
 Sweet scrolls to fly about the streets of Rome!
-What’s this but libelling against the senate,
+What's this but libelling against the senate,
 And blazoning our injustice every where?
 A goodly humour, is it not, my lords?
 As who would say, in Rome no justice were.
 But if I live, his feigned ecstasies
 Shall be no shelter to these outrages:
 But he and his shall know that justice lives
-In Saturninus’ health, whom, if she sleep,
+In Saturninus' health, whom, if she sleep,
-He’ll so awake as she in fury shall
+He'll so awake as she in fury shall
-Cut off the proud’st conspirator that lives.
+Cut off the proud'st conspirator that lives.

 **TAMORA**
 My gracious lord, my lovely Saturnine,
 Lord of my life, commander of my thoughts,
-Calm thee, and bear the faults of Titus’ age,
+Calm thee, and bear the faults of Titus' age,
 The effects of sorrow for his valiant sons,
-Whose loss hath pierced him deep and scarr’d his heart;
+Whose loss hath pierced him deep and scarr'd his heart;
 And rather comfort his distressed plight
 Than prosecute the meanest or the best
 For these contempts.